-The less you think or Chandler or Marlowe, the more you might enjoy this generic P.I. outing.
+The less you think of Chandler or Marlowe, the more you might enjoy this dreadful P.I. outing.
 It starred Jason O’Mara (who?) as a contemporary Marlowe, alongside Adam Goldberg, Amanda Righetti, Sherman Augustus, Jamie Ray Newman, and Clayton Rohner, and was directed by Rob Bowman.
 The tentative first episode, “Choices,” never even aired, but if you’re diligent, you might spot it on YouTube.

 - Goldberg, Lee,